kDanik/scala-kuva/README.md

 ##### Average hash (aHash)
-The average hash algorithm works by converting an image into a grayscale, downsampling it to a small size (8x8 per default),, computing the average pixel value, and creating a binary hash by comparing each pixels value with the average (0.5).
+The average hash algorithm works by converting an image into a grayscale, downsampling it to a small size (8x8 per default), computing the **average** pixel value, and creating a binary hash by comparing each pixels value with the average value.

+##### Median hash (mHash)
+The average hash algorithm works by converting an image into a grayscale, downsampling it to a small size (8x8 per default), computing the **median** pixel value, and creating a binary hash by comparing each pixels value with the median value.

 ##### Difference hash (dHash)
 The difference hash algorithm works by converting an image into a grayscale,